ingxfm/ingxfm.github.io/content/en/blog/spectacle_bug.md

 lang = 'en'
 +++

 Once upon a time, le moi was writing his Friday article.
 This poor soul needed a few screenshots and lo and behold his Spectacle tool presented a not so spectacular behavior.
-Spectacle required the following actions to make one screenshot: open Spectacle -> Area: Rectangular Region -> click on Take a New Screenshot, the mouse pointer disappears, then open again Spectacle from Super -> click again Take a New Screenshot, then I can see the pointer normally.
-So, for the price of 2 screenshots I got one.
-Makes sense since we are near the November's black Friday.
+Spectacle required the following actions to make one screenshot: open Spectacle -> Area: Rectangular Region -> click on Take a New Screenshot, the mouse pointer disappears, then open again Spectacle from Super -> click again, take a New Screenshot, then I could see the pointer normally.
+So, for the price of 2 screenshots, I got one.
+Makes sense since we are near the November's Black Friday.

 Anyhow, let's try to solve this price imbalance, shall we?